Battle of Verneuil: Men-at-arms clash

-The English main attack
+English main attack

 Many of the English longbowmen on the right, initially scattered by the Milanese charge, had by now reformed and they, along with the longbowmen on the left who had repelled the French cavalry, joined the battle.
 The longbowmen joined the main struggle with a great shout that boosted the morale of the English men-at-arms, who began a devastating attack on the French.
 After some time, the French battle line gave ground before breaking and was chased back to Verneuil, where many, including Aumale, fell into the moat and were drowned.
 The ditches outside of town were the scene of a merciless killing of the routed French men-at-arms.
 Narbonne and many other French nobles were killed.

 Having defeated the French, Bedford called a halt to the pursuit and returned to the battlefield, where Salisbury was hotly engaged with the Scots, now standing alone.
 The battle reached its closing stages when Bedford wheeled from the south to take the Scots on the right flank.
 Now almost surrounded, the Scots made a ferocious last stand but were overwhelmed.
 The English shouted "A Clarence!
 A Clarence!" invoking Thomas, Duke of Clarence, Bedford's brother, killed at Baugé.
 The English killed any Scotsmen standing in their way; some surrendered but were slain, to avenge the death of Clarence.
 The long-standing enmity between Scotland and England meant no quarter was given, with almost the entire Scots force falling on the battlefield, including Douglas and Buchan.
 The Milanese cavalry returned to the battle at this point to discover their comrades slaughtered, and were put to flight in their turn after losing 60 men killed.
 They were pursued by the English until Bedford ordered a halt allowing the Milanese to flee the field.

 Aftermath

 Dauphin Charles was forced to postpone his plans of coronation at Reims.
 After Verneuil, the opportunity appeared open to take Bourges and thus bring all of France under English rule.
 Bedford, inspired by the example of his late brother, Henry V, preferred to concentrate on completing the subjection of Maine and Anjou rather than run the risk of leading an advance into the south of France with these two provinces only partially conquered.
 Bedford preferred to methodically conquer one province at a time rather than risk all on a bold drive to conquer the south of France in one campaign, which might finally bring all of France under English rule, but which equally might end in disaster.

-The consequences of the victory at Verneuil were: The English captured all border posts of Lancastrian Normandy, with the only exception being Mont Saint-Michel, where the monks resisted; La Hire, commanding another French force, withdrew to the east; and a French plan to take Rouen by mining was foiled likely due to Bedford's victory.
+The consequences of the victory at Verneuil were that the English captured all border posts of Lancastrian Normandy, with the only exception being Mont Saint-Michel, where the monks resisted; La Hire, commanding another French force, withdrew to the east and a French plan to take Rouen by mining was foiled likely due to Bedford's victory.